The Press at Cal Poly Humboldt

 The Press at Cal Poly Humboldt is a university press sponsored by Cal Poly Humboldt Library (a division of California State Polytechnic University, Humboldt).
-Initially founded in 2015 as the Humboldt State University Press, the Press at Cal Poly Humboldt specializes in the publication of open-access monographs, textbooks, and academic journals, but also publishes works of fiction and poetry.
+Originally organized as the Humboldt State University Press before being relaunched under the present name in 2015, the Press at Cal Poly Humboldt specializes in the publication of open-access monographs, textbooks, and academic journals, but also publishes works of fiction and poetry.
 As of As of October 2023, it is the only university press associated with the California State University system.

 The Press publishes works by or in support of the campus community, and offers its intellectual and creative works openly through Digital Commons.